Wherever you are, we've been there too.

 You’ve come so far

-You’ve found what works.
-You’re living proof.
+You’ve found what works, and you’re living proof.

 Now imagine how powerful that could be for someone just starting out.